cmigpereira/LandingJobs-DataChallenge/README.md

 # Jobs Wizard

-[Jobs Wizard](https://www.jobswizard.tech/) aims helping both companies and employees to make better, data-driven decisions with respect to people management.
+[Jobs Wizard](https://www.jobswizard.tech/) aims to help both companies and employees to make better, data-driven decisions with respect to people management.

 Leveraging data from the Tech Careers Report Portugal 2021, provided by Landing.Jobs, we devised 4 Machine Learning models (yes, that's right, 4 models!) to tackle 4 main challenges in the People Analytics area.